 Napo Wildlife Centre

 Reached by plane and canoe, the lodge is a haven of undisturbed tranquillity from which to make daily excursions into the rainforest, all accompanied by indigenous guides.
-There is a 40m canopy tower to take you right up into the treetops, and two clay licks visited by parakeets with dazzling plumage as well as mammals such as the delicate red brocket deer.
+There is a 40m canopy tower to take you right up into the treetops, and two clay licks visited by parakeets with dazzling plumage, as well as mammals such as the delicate red brocket deer.

 The accommodation is particularly attractive: private thatched cabins with electricity and unlimited hot water are decorated in cheerful blues and golds.
 There’s a library and the dining room gleams with polished teak furnishings.
-Enjoy the sunset from your private porch; you may spot a watchful black caiman or giant otter.
+Enjoy the sunset from your private porch and you may spot a watchful black caiman or giant otter.

 Our Expert's Opinion